akinolu52/vagrant-html-zip/README.md

    sudo -i
    ```

-    you can choose to change hostname (type 'i' for insert mode and then exit with :wq), then logout and login back
+    (optional) - you can choose to change hostname (type 'i' for insert mode and then exit with :wq), then logout and login back

     ```bash
     vim /etc/hostname {finance}